hacker3983/string-sorter/README.md

 # String Sorter
-String sorter is a command line tool that allows you to sort strings from a file in either ascending or descending order.
+String sorter is a command line tool that allows you to sort strings from a file in either alphabetical (ascending) or reverse alphabetical (descending) order.

 # Build instructions
 ```